modyo/modyo-docs/docs/platform/channels/sites.md

 - **Google Tag Manager ID**: Allows you to add a Google Tag Manager ID to easily install the scripts you need to use Google's event logging tool.
 - **Favicon**: Image that appears in the address bar.
 - **Apple icon**: Image that appears on mobile devices when using the site as an application.
-- **Linked spaces**: Select spaces to link to this digital channel.
-Changes in any content from a linked space automatically update within your channel.
-By contrast, changes to content in non-linked spaces will only update within your channel after a given time.
-Depending on your session activity and account deployment type, the time to update is usually between 5 to 30 minutes.
 - **Delete**: This option allows you to permanently delete a site and all its elements.

 :::danger Danger